RedisLabs/redislabs-docs/content/modules/redistimeseries/redistimeseries-quickstart.md

 1652831657886
 ```

 The second argument in `TS.ADD` is the UNIX timestamp for the sample in milliseconds.
-You can also specify `*` for the current time on the Redis Server.
+You can also specify `*` for the current time on the Redis server.

 Add a few humidity measurements from area 20 to `humidity:1:20`.